arxila/arxila-org/CONTRIBUTING.markdown

 ####2.3 Outbound License

-As a condition on the grant of rights in Sections 2.1 and 2.2, AQUEN OSS agrees to license the Contribution only under the terms of the Apache License 2.0 (including any right to adopt any future version of this license if permitted).
+As a condition on the grant of rights in Sections 2.1 and 2.2, AQUEN agrees to license the Contribution only under the terms of the Apache License 2.0 (including any right to adopt any future version of this license if permitted).